MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/mto-dashboard.md

 ---
-title: Defender Vulnerability Management dashboard in the multi-tenant view
+title: Defender Vulnerability Management dashboard in multi-tenant management
-description: Learn about the capabilities of the vulnerability management dashboard in the multi-tenant view in Microsoft 365 Defender search.appverid: met150 ms.service: microsoft-365-security ms.subservice: m365d
+description: Learn about the capabilities of the vulnerability management dashboard in multi-tenant management in Microsoft 365 Defender search.appverid: met150 ms.service: microsoft-365-security ms.subservice: m365d